y1yang0/opentelemetry-go-compile-instrumentation/docs/ux-design.md

    foo: # A unique identifier for this instrumentation item within this file
       description: #Optional
          |-
-            A decription of this instrumentation configuration, intended for end-users.
+            A description of this instrumentation configuration, intended for end-users.
       pointcut: # Required
          # The definition of a pointcut, which selects which AST nodes are